irmen/prog8/docs/source/programming.rst

     It uses some extra logic to not consider the carry flag as extra rotation bit.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

+memcopy(from, to, numbytes)
+    Efficiently copy a number of bytes (1 - 256) from a memory location to another.
+    NOTE: 'to' must NOT overlap with 'from', unless it is *before* 'from'.
+    Because this function imposes some overhead to handle the parameters, it is only faster if the number of bytes is larger than a certain threshold.
+    Compare the generated code to see if it was beneficial or not.

 set_carry()  /  clear_carry()
     Set (or clear) the CPU status register Carry flag.
 No result value.
     (translated into ``SEC`` or ``CLC`` cpu instruction)